ClickUp vs Trello: Complete Comparison (2026)

 Trello

 Trello's Power-Up ecosystem includes 200+ integrations: Slack, Google Drive, Salesforce, Jira, Confluence, Microsoft Teams, GitHub, Figma, and more.
-All plans support unlimited Power-Ups per board.
+Free plans allow 1 Power-Up per board; all paid plans support unlimited Power-Ups per board.
 The Atlassian ecosystem connection is a notable strength -- tight Jira and Confluence integration benefits development teams already in the Atlassian stack.

-The Power-Up model has a downside: many Power-Ups that add significant functionality (time tracking via Everhour, reporting via Screenful) require separate paid subscriptions.
+Gotcha: Many Power-Ups that add significant functionality (time tracking via Everhour, reporting via Screenful) require separate paid subscriptions.
 Data lives in the Power-Up's system rather than natively in Trello.
-A team using 3-4 paid Power-Ups may spend $20-40/user/month on top of Trello's base price.
+A team using 3-4 paid Power-Ups may spend $20-40/user/month on top of Trello's base price, pushing total cost above ClickUp.

 - Atlassian ecosystem (Jira, Confluence)